joanedens/DS-Course4-Python/README.md

     * finally
   - PY0101EN-3-5 Objects and Classes
     * Not sure learned what was supposed to here.
 After being given tons of examples of "create a class with these two attribute variables and then create a function to modify one of the variables," we're given a complex exercise to create a class based on manipulating and filtering text...
-    * Will see if can work with what stuck in brain to move forward.
-If not, will have to go find another tutorial to fill in the blanks.
-Not helpful.
     * Objects & Classes
     * Creating classes
     * Attributes